 Contact: Misbah Mahmood

-No. Item
+No. | Item |

-Apologies were received from County Councillor Charles Edwards.
+Apologies Minutes: Apologies were received from County Councillor Charles Edwards.

-Members are asked to consider any pecuniary and non-pecuniary interests they may have to disclose to the meeting in relation to matters under consideration on the agenda.
+Disclosure of Pecuniary and Non-Pecuniary Interests Members are asked to consider any pecuniary and non-pecuniary interests they may have to disclose to the meeting in relation to matters under consideration on the agenda.
+Minutes: None.

-Minutes of the Meeting Held on 6 February 2024 pdf icon PDF 213 KB
+Minutes of the Meeting Held on 6 February 2024 PDF 213 KB To be confirmed and signed by the Chair.
+Minutes:

 The Chair wished to extend his sincere thanks on behalf of the committee to John Morrissy, Director of Organisational Change and Development, who would soon be retiring from the county council.
 The Chair highlighted that John had completed many sterling pieces of work for the committee and wished him all the best for the future.